 4. Type of Gate Supported

 The Ghost supports the only tubular style of gates.
-The Mighty Mule, on the other hand, can be used with Chain-link gates, vinyl wood, ornamental iron gates, and so on.
+The No products found., on the other hand, can be used with Chain-link gates, vinyl wood, ornamental iron gates, and so on.
 Mule is more versatile, and the winner.

 1. Backup